 - WASTEWATER PERMITS – Discharging wastewater from the production of fermented beverages requires a City-issued permit.
 The type of permit depends upon the volume of process wastewater discharged and the compliance history of the business.
 Permit types include:

-- Alternative Discharge Control Mechanism (ADCM) is an authorization to discharge that requires businesses to implement best management practices and submittal of annual certification reports.
+- Alternative Discharge Control Mechanism (ADCM) is an authorization to discharge that requires businesses to implement best management practices and the submission of annual certification reports.
 To apply, submit the application to email@example.com.

 - Industrial Wastewater Discharge Permit is a “traditional” environmental permit requiring continuous pH monitoring and monthly regulatory reporting.

 - STORMWATER PERMITS – If the primary activity of a business is the manufacture of beverages and it discharges stormwater to surface waters, a 1200-Z general industrial stormwater discharge permit is required or a No Exposure Certification (NEC) for exclusion from permitting.